kavya-rn08/PEDIFX/models/readme.md

 ## ConvNeXt – Fracture Classification

-ConvNeXt is used to classify the detected fracture regions into different fracture categories.
+ConvNeXt is used to classify the detected fracture regions into different AO fracture categories, integrated with age and XAI.

 ## Workflow